RIKEN-RCCS/lens3/doc/user-guide.md

 ## Changes from v1.1 to v1.2

-* A support for buckets by host-style naming is dropped.
+* Host-style naming of buckets is dropped.
+* Some rich features are dropped.
+* Bucket name space is shared by all users.
+Bucket names must be exclusive.
+* Some locking in accessing Redis are omitted.
+Operations by an administrator might be sloppy.